-- 10.3 When the Complaints Manager meets and speaks with the complainant they will: - listen carefully, ask for any clarification and take a written note of any details of the potential complaint - explain that their confirmed complaint will be discussed with the Safeguarder, to hear the Safeguarder's initial response with the aim of resolving matters quickly, if possible - ask that their complaint, as written by them, or confirmed by them (see 10.4 below), can be shared with the Safeguarder to provide them with an understanding of the complaint - say what the next steps will be, and the likely timescales involved (this should be confirmed in writing within 2 working days) - explain the role of advocates and their ability to provide impartial assistance to persons wishing to raise a complaint - confirm how their information will be securely held, communicated and kept - offer to provide links to or copies of relevant information, such as this document and the Practice Standards - 10.4 The details of a complaint may have been given in writing when the matter was raised.
+- listen carefully, ask for any clarification and take a written note of any details of the potential complaint - explain that their confirmed complaint will be discussed with the Safeguarder, to hear the Safeguarder's initial response with the aim of resolving matters quickly, if possible - ask that their complaint, as written by them, or confirmed by them (see 10.4 below), can be shared with the Safeguarder to provide them with an understanding of the complaint14 - say what the next steps will be, and the likely timescales involved (this should be confirmed in writing within 2 working days) - explain the role of advocates and their ability to provide impartial assistance to persons wishing to raise a complaint - confirm how their information will be securely held, communicated and kept - offer to provide links to or copies of relevant information, such as this document and the Practice Standards - 10.4 The details of a complaint may have been given in writing when the matter was raised.
 Any further detail provided verbally, should be noted by the Complaints Manager and sent to the person within 2 working days, asking them to confirm in writing if the note reflects accurately their complaint.
 Alternatively, the person may wish to write in with further details of their complaint. - 10.5 We will ask complainant to confirm within 2 working days, including any changes they wish to make.
 Once the response is received from Complainant, the Complaints Manager will send the details of the complaint to the Safeguarder requesting a conversation within 5 working days and a written response.